Bernie Sanders Rallies Americans: ‘Despair Is Absolutely Not An Option’

 “These are very scary times for the people of the United States, and for the whole world.
 We have a president who is a pathological liar.
 Trump lies all of the time.
 He lies in order to undermine the foundations of American democracy.”

 Bernie Sanders has been painfully honest regarding his feelings about President Trump and has spoken of how Trump is constantly attacking the media by claiming that the media do nothing but lie about him.
-Another point of contention with Bernie Sanders is the fact that President Trump has claimed that there were 5 million illegal voters that turned out for the 2016 U.S. presidential election.
+Another point of contention with Bernie Sanders is the fact that President Trump has claimed that there were five million illegal voters that turned out for the 2016 US presidential election.

 Sanders suggested that this claim was “delusional.”
-He also takes issue with Trump’s treatment of the judicial appointments of ex-President George W. Bush, who famously called one of these a “so-called judge” after President Trump’s travel ban was thwarted.
+He also takes issue with Trump’s treatment of the judicial appointments of ex-president George W. Bush, who famously called one of these a “so-called judge” after President Trump’s travel ban was thwarted.

 When President Trump addressed Congress for the first time 11 days ago, he spoke about the promotion of clean air and water, but this stands in stark contrast to the executive order he signed which eliminates federal controls which stop waterways and rivers from becoming polluted.